liip/django-ansible/README.md

     * `deployment/production`: Update the host for your servers hostname/ip address and set the user you have created above.
     * `deployment/group_vars/all`: Update all placeholder values
+    * optional: `deployment/group_vars/production`: override variables from `deployment/group_vars/all` for specific environments

 If you want to add another host, create a new file `deployment/<host>` like `deployment/production` and add `<host>` to site.yml.